Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 Program 3

-The alarm cannot be triggered at any time.
-It must be done when all guards are in their watchtowers.
-This way, it will take at least 60 seconds until they reach the central room to deactivate the alarm.
-That’s the time we need the distraction to last.
-In the hypothetical case that only one guard is in the central room, they could turn off the alarm in a few seconds and the plan would be ruined.
+The alarm cannot go off at any time.
+It must do so when all the prison guards are in their guard posts.
+This way, until they reach the central room to deactivate the alarm, at least 60 seconds will pass.
+That's the time we need for the distraction to last.
+In the hypothetical case that only one guard is in the central room, he could turn off the alarm in a few seconds and the plan would be ruined.

-The prison system marks each watchtower with a 1 if someone is inside and with a 0 if it’s empty.
-Therefore, we must create a Program that establishes a 2D matrix representing the prison’s 6 watchtowers.
-Then, we create a boolean variable that will be true if all watchtowers are occupied.
-If at least one is empty, it will be false.
+The prison system marks each guard post with a 1 if there is someone inside and with a 0 if it is empty.
+Therefore, we must create a program in which a 2D matrix is established that represents the 6 guard posts of the prison.
+Then, we create a boolean variable that is true if all the guard posts are occupied.
+If at least one is free, it will be false.

 Solution: